9 Underrated Disney World Rides (With the Shortest Lines!)

 Another plus to this ride is that, once you’re finished, you can easily walk over to Aloha Isle and get a Dole Whip.

-This monorail-style tour of Tomorrowland may sound boring, but if you’re looking for a short line in the Magic Kingdom, you can’t get much shorter than this one (and it’s neighbor, Carousel of Progress, which I didn’t include on this list only because I’ve never been on it).
+This monorail-style tour of Tomorrowland may sound boring.
+But if you’re looking for a short line in the Magic Kingdom, you can’t get much shorter than this one (and it’s neighbor, Carousel of Progress, which I didn’t include on this list only because — believe it or not — I’ve never ridden it).

-This ride has almost a cult following, with people who ride it repeatedly (the cast members will sometimes let you stay on and ride again, if you ask them) and love it for being peaceful and air conditioned.
+The People Mover has almost a cult following, with people who ride it repeatedly (the cast members will sometimes let you stay on and ride again, if you ask them).
+They love it for being peaceful and air conditioned.
+It’s also a beautiful view when you ride it at night.

 Now it’s your turn.